mellowmates/skillora-ai-career-advisor/docs/project_brief.md

 - **Dark Mode Toggle:** A user-friendly option to switch between light and dark themes.

+### Resume Builder (Prototype)

+The project now includes a simple Resume Builder feature integrated into the main single-page app.
+Key points:

+- A live, form-based resume editor is embedded in `templates/index.html` using Alpine.js.
+Users can edit personal information, experience, education, skills, and projects.
+- A live preview pane displays the formatted resume in real time as the user edits the form.
+- Client-side PDF export is provided via `html2pdf.js` so users can download their resume directly from the browser without server-side PDF generation.
+- The Dashboard contains a "Generate Resume with AI" button.
+This sends the user's assessment data to the backend endpoint `/api/generate-resume`, which calls the Gemini API to generate a small structured JSON payload (`summary`, `skills`, `projects`) that is used to prefill the resume editor.

+Security & environment note:

+- The resume generation flow requires the Gemini API key.
+An `env.example` file is included; for local development copy it to `.env` and set `GEMINI_API_KEY`.
+The repository's `.gitignore` ignores `.env` so your real key won't be committed.
+For production deployments, use a secrets manager or environment-specific secret configuration instead of committing API keys.

 ---

 ## 4. Technical Architecture & Stack